-Program Title: Contact Person: Duration: Arts & Culture Co enter Opera ting Budget Julie Krueger Ongoing 2021 Net Cost: 2022 Net Cost: Department Name: Funding Source: \$ 51,000 \$ 67,100 Parks, Arts and General Fund
+Program Title: Contact Person: Duration: Arts & Culture Center Operating Budget Julie Krueger Ongoing 2021 Net Cost: 2022 Net Cost: Department Name: Funding Source: Parks, Arts and

 Since 2016, the Arts Division has been working to raise funds to renovate the historic post office into a the Auburn Arts & Culture Center.
 The Division has secured grant funding for interior and exterior renovation work.
 Parks is now seeking operations funding to expand current arts programming and create new cultural arts offerings, events, and partnerships.
 The new Arts & Culture Center will allow for a larger art gallery space, more robust and competitive art exhibitions, an experimental gallery space inside the original post office vault, and a community art gallery space to feature student and local artwork.